Travel Law Claims

-The experienced Litigation team here at Travlaw understand the difficulties you face in handling claims, whether that is fighting off consumer or personal injury claims, or whether it is commercial claims against UK or overseas suppliers, Travlaw are leading Travel Law practitioners.
+The highly experienced Litigation team here at Travlaw understands the difficulties you face in handling claims, whether that is fighting off consumer or personal injury claims, or commercial claims against UK or overseas suppliers, Travlaw are leading Travel Law practitioners.

-We think we know the answer to whether there is a “compensation culture” – there most certainly is!
-So, whether it is a small claim or a larger case we have the experience and know-how to help.
-Our dedicated team has handled thousands of such cases down the years and are regularly instructed by companies, their in-house counsel, their brokers and insurers.
-Defending personal injury claims are a particular speciality and we have a fine habit and tradition of winning at trial – see the below.
+There is certainly a ‘compensation culture’ so whether it is a small claim or a larger case we have the experience and know-how to help.
+Our dedicated team has handled thousands of such cases down the years and is regularly instructed by companies, their in-house counsel, their brokers and insurers.
+Defending personal injury claims is a particular speciality and we have a proven track record of winning at trial, in cases big and small!

 Our expertise includes the following:-

 - Accidents with glass doors, to trips or slips on floors;